azat-co/azatblog/contents/hec-paris-3/index.md

 template: article.jade
 ---

 It's time to write a new blog post about my experience in the HEC Paris Master of Science program.
 I've taken two new courses: Business strategy and Strategic Management of Innovation.
 They were somewhat related which was good for building a broad knowledge, because several concepts and topics were used and discussed from different angles in both courses.
+When I was a schoolboy, I liked strategy games like chess, Civilization and Command & Conquer.
+I had to balance building roads and factories with investment in defense and military troops.
+As with these games, in business it's all about the strategy.

 Let me first tell me about the Business Strategy course.

 ## Business Strategy